Shrimp

-More narrow definitions may be restricted to Caridea, to smaller species of either group or to only the marine species.
-Under a broader definition, shrimp may be synonymous with prawn, covering stalk-eyed swimming crustaceans with long, narrow muscular tails (abdomens), long whiskers (antennae), and slender legs.
-Any small crustacean which resembles a shrimp tends to be called one.
-They swim forward by paddling with swimmerets on the underside of their abdomens, although their escape response is typically repeated flicks with the tail driving them backwards very quickly.
-Crabs and lobsters have strong walking legs, whereas shrimp have thin, fragile legs which they use primarily for perching.
+More narrow definitions may be restricted to Caridea, to smaller species of either of the aforementioned groups, or only the marine species.
+Under a broader definition, shrimp may be synonymous with prawn, covering stalk-eyed swimming crustaceans with long, narrow muscular tails (abdomens), long whiskers (antennae), and slender, biramous legs.
+They swim forward by paddling the swimmerets on the underside of their abdomens, although their escape response is typically repeated flicks with the tail, driving them backwards very quickly ("lobstering").
+Crabs and lobsters have strong walking legs, whereas shrimp typically have thin, fragile legs which they use primarily for perching.

 Shrimp are widespread and abundant.
-There are thousands of species adapted to a wide range of habitats.
-They can be found feeding near the seafloor on most coasts and estuaries, as well as in rivers and lakes.
-To escape predators, some species flip off the seafloor and dive into the sediment.
+There are thousands of species adapted to a wide range of habitats, both freshwater and marine; they can be found feeding near the seafloor on most coasts and estuaries, as well as in rivers and lakes.
+They play important roles in the food chain and are an important food source for larger animals ranging from fish to whales; to escape predators, some species flip off the seafloor and dive into the sediment.
 They usually live from one to seven years.
 Shrimp are often solitary, though they can form large schools during the spawning season.